-Based on The Student Room’s recent snapshot, our own 2020 survey with Partnership for Young London and TikTok and our regular conversations with young people, the Good Thinking team has put together these tips to help you cope with any worries about school, exams and the future.
+In early May, research by The Student Room found that 73% of students were feeling anxious or terrified about their assessments this year.
+Based on The Student Room’s recent snapshots, our own 2020 survey with Partnership for Young London and TikTok and our regular conversations with young people, the Good Thinking team has put together these tips to help you cope with any worries about school, exams and the future.

 You’re facing a lot of challenges and pressures at the moment, from understanding how your grades will be calculated to switching back to classroom learning.
 Stress is a perfectly normal reaction to threat (it prepares you for ‘fight or flight’) but if your worries are completely filling your mind, there are some things you can do to help keep them under control.

 Read our advice about stress and use our stress self-assessment tool.
 Staying in touch with friends (even if it’s remotely for now), exercising regularly and taking a moment to pause can all help to lower stress.
-Check out our articles about connecting with nature and developing a healthy habit, listen to our mindfulness podcast and download the Be Mindful app.
-If you’re feeling stressed because the days seem to be blurring, our advice about dealing with Groundhog Day be helpful.
+Check out our articles about connecting with nature, developing a healthy habit and overcoming pandemic fatigue and listen to our mindfulness podcast.
+We also recommend free NHS-approved wellbeing apps for young Londoners, including Clear Fear, Feeling Good Teens and Move Mood.

 Everyone gets anxious now and then but, with so much change over the last year and not knowing what the future holds, this might be a particularly worrying time right now.
 Perhaps your thoughts about your exams and grades are racing or you’re worried about going to college, uni or getting a job?
 Maybe you can’t sleep or you’ve lost your appetite?

 One of the reasons you might feel anxious is because of the uncertainty of the COVID-19 pandemic and not being able to do what you enjoy doing – you’ll find lots of useful advice in our articles about five ways to good mental wellbeing, facing uncertain times, managing boredom and focusing on rewarding activities.
-If you’ve got a few minutes to spare, use our anxiety self-assessment tool to get recommendations for NHS-approved wellbeing apps, such as MyCognition PRO and tomo.
+You can also use our anxiety self-assessment tool and download the free Clear Fear and Feeling Good Teens apps.
 If you’re worried that your safety behaviours might be getting out of control, listen to our podcast with an OCD expert.

 Many people are experiencing sleep problems due to COVID-19.
 Whether you’re struggling to get to sleep or waking up in middle of the night, it’s really important that you try to get on top of this so you can face the school day refreshed.
 Fortunately, there are lots of techniques you can use to get better sleep.